StardustDL/aexpy/README.md

 docker pull stardustdl/aexpy:main
 ```

-> To run the original package, please ensure your Python interpreter works in [UTF-8 mode](https://peps.python.org/pep-0540/).
+> To run the original package instead of the image, please ensure your Python interpreter works in [UTF-8 mode](https://peps.python.org/pep-0540/).

 ## Usage